-Teachers plan lessons according to 'The NGA Way' and the NGA inclusive classroom so that pupils with SEN and/or disabilities can study every National Curriculum subject, wherever possible, and ensure that there are no barriers to every pupil achieving.
+Teachers plan lessons so that pupils with SEN and/or disabilities can study every National Curriculum subject, wherever possible, and ensure that there are no barriers to every pupil achieving.
 The SENDCO and the team co-ordinate effective support for these students.
 We try to ensure that these students are in lessons as often as possible and work closely with LSAs and teachers to help them achieve by making effective and considered adjustments to their practice in line with individualised support plans.